 - Neighbourhood Development Orders and Community Right to Build Orders grant planning permission for specific development which complies with the order

-Plumpton Neighbourhood Plan
+Chailey Neighbourhood Plan

-Seaford Neighbourhood Plan
+Peacehaven and Telscombe Neighbourhood Plan

 Local authorities have a legal duty to support and advise those communities undertaking neighbourhood planning.
 There are two local planning authorities in Eastbourne Borough and Lewes District.
 This is because parts of Eastbourne Borough and Lewes District are within the South Downs National Park.